[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

-You never should have made reach your primary The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery..
+You never should have made reach your primary When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More.
 It is not the measure of success or failure of a post.

 Some will point to reach being a good indicator.
 They say that if you get great engagement that great reach will follow.

 This is partially true.
 But understand that even then Facebook will be careful about who sees your post.
 There will simply be less waste — less empty reach.